 Golden Union Fish Bar

-This sleek and modern-looking Soho chippie uses a carefully planned blend of oils for frying, sourced only sustainable fish, and serves battered halloumi.
-Its fish is among the flakiest, well-seasoned and highly-flavoured we’ve tried, that its batter is reliably crisp and chewy, and that the chips are soft and fluffy.
-A combination of quality and its central location will be to blame for a large cod and chips costing a steep £13.50, but it is worth it.
+This sleek and modern-looking Soho chippy uses a carefully planned blend of oils for frying, sourced only sustainable fish, and serves battered halloumi.
+Its fish is among the flakiest, well-seasoned and highly-flavoured we’ve tried, its batter is reliably crisp and chewy, and the chips are soft and fluffy.
+A combination of quality and its central location will be to blame for a large cod and chips costing a steep £13.95, but it is worth it.

 Golden Union Fish Bar, 38 Poland Street, W1F 7LY